ozzann/client-server-app/README.md

 		  git url: 'https://github.com/ozzann/client-server-app.git'

 - **Build the server application**

 At this stage Jenkins just executes bash script which contains all required instructions and actions for running tests.

 - **Build the client application**

 	At this stage Jenkins just executes bash script which contains all required instructions and actions for running tests.

 	For the previous two stages script to run tests **run_tests.sh** has similar structure.
 In both cases firstly all existing docker containers are removing and then the new one is created.
 The Dockerfiles for tests are almost the same as Dockerfiles for the apps, the only difference in a running command: it should run only tests steps.

 	In the case of the client application it's:

 		CMD ["npm","test"]

 	In the case of the server app it's:

 		CMD mvn test

-- **Deploy stage**
+- **Deployment stage**

 	The last stage is responsible for deployment to the Puppet Master virtual machine.
 It does so by this command:

       sh "sshpass -p vagrant rsync -r client-app/ vagrant@puppet.vm:/etc/puppet/files/client-app; sshpass -p vagrant rsync -r server-app/ vagrant@puppet.vm:/etc/puppet/files/server-app; 	 	   sshpass -p vagrant rsync puppet/manifests/site.pp vagrant@puppet.vm:/etc/puppet/manifests; sshpass -p vagrant rsync -r puppet/modules/ vagrant@puppet.vm:/etc/puppet; sshpass -p vagrant rsync docker-compose.yml vagrant@puppet.vm:/etc/puppet/files"

 	This set of bash commands copies all required files to puppet master.
 In order to store app's file and then send them to the production, Puppet master has a static mount point **/etc/puppet/files**.
 Firstly, it copies applications' files to the special puppet directory **/etc/puppet/files**.
 Then it copies puppet manifests which allow it to manage production VM.
 And finally, it sends docker-compose configuration file to the puppet master.

 ![]({{site.baseurl}}/client-server-app/images/pipeline.png)

 ## Puppet management

+With Puppet, you can define the state of an IT infrastructure, and Puppet automatically enforces the desired state.
+Puppet automates every step of the software delivery process, from provisioning of physical and virtual machines to orchestration and reporting; from early-stage code development through testing, production release and updates.

+In this case Puppet installs docker to the production, then it copies the application's source code inluding Dockerfile to the production and after that it runs a deployment script.

+In order to store all apps' files and then send them to the production, Puppet master has a static mount point **/etc/puppet/files**.
+Creation of this point is managed by **/etc/puppet/fileserver.conf** configuration file.
+Files for client and server apps are sent to **client-app** and server-app directpries correspondongly by using rsync command in Jenkins pipeline.

+Besdies copying files, Puppet Master has to run both of the applications using docker-compose.
+The docker-compose typr to run Compose is already included in the docker module and we have to make sure the docker-compose utility is installed:

+	class {'docker::compose':
+      ensure => present,
+    }

+And then only define a docker_compose resource pointing at the Compose file:

+    docker_compose {'/home/vagrant/docker-compose.yml':
+      ensure => present,
+    }

 ## Vagrant